ustaxcourt/ef-cms/temp_delete_me.md

 - We need to handle temporary password changes on login screen.
 This happens when cognito forces a password update.
 - disable cognito emails.
 - On login to unconfirmed account, send another confirmation email to the user.
-- cognito srp auth flow
+- cognito srp auth flow (review together - KS)